 About the Technical Reviewer

 JT is a Rust core team member and the co-creator of the Rust error message format, Rust Language Server (RLS), and Nushell.
-They first started using Rust in 2011, and in 2016 joined Mozilla to work on Rust full-time, helping to shape its direction for widespread use.
+They first started using Rust in 2011, and in 2016 joined Mozilla to work on Rust full time, helping to shape its direction for widespread use.
 These days, they are a freelance Rust trainer and advocate for safe systems programming.

 Brief Contents